juntylpro1/secure-enterprise/manual-customize.md

 # Customizing an {{site.data.keyword.cloud_notm}} deployable architecture
 {: #customize-from-catalog}

-You can extend and customize an {{site.data.keyword.cloud}} [deployable architecture](#x10293733){: term} with the {{site.data.keyword.IBM}}-curated customization bundle.
-With the customization bundle, you can edit the deployable architecture on your local computer, use your own pipelines to test, and extend your own products to fit your enterprise's needs.
+You can take advantage of a {{site.data.keyword.IBM}}-curated customization bundle to extend and customize an {{site.data.keyword.cloud}} [deployable architecture](#x10293733){: term}.
+Each deployable architecture provides its own customization bundle.
+With the bundle, you can edit the deployable architecture on your local computer, use your own pipelines to test, and extend your own products to fit your enterprise's needs.
 To customize an architecture, you must have familiarity with Terraform.
 {: shortdesc}

+The customization bundle also includes an `automation` directory that includes starter scripts to help you manage the lifecycle of your customized deployable architecture from onboarding and validation to publishing it to a private catalog on {{site.data.keyword.cloud_notm}}.
+Currently, two pipeline methods are included in this directory: GitHub actions or a Toolchain from {{site.data.keyword.cloud_notm}}.

 The following guidance provides an overview of the customization bundle and some examples of customization that you can do.
 It is not all inclusive and you can make any changes that you need.
 After you modify the architecture, you can add it to a private catalog and use {{site.data.keyword.IBM_notm}}'s tools to check for vulnerabilities, ensure security and compliance, and share the architecture with your enterprise.

-The customization bundle also includes an `automation` directory that includes starter scripts to help you manage the lifecycle of your customized deployable architecture from onboarding and validation to publishing it to a private catalog on {{site.data.keyword.cloud_notm}}.
-Currently, two pipeline methods are included in this directory: GitHub actions or a Toolchain from {{site.data.keyword.cloud_notm}}.

 Depending on your level of customization, {{site.data.keyword.cloud_notm}} might not support the deployable architecture.
-The components of the architecture supplied in the customization bundle are supported by {{site.data.keyword.cloud_notm}}, but any customized code to extend is not.
+The components of the architecture that are supplied in the customization bundle are supported by {{site.data.keyword.cloud_notm}}, but any customized code that's used to extend is not.
 {: important}

 ## Before you begin
 {: #customize-begin}

-1. Create a repository to store the customized deployable architecture.
-For example, a GitHub repository.
+1. Create a repository to store the customized deployable architecture, for example, a GitHub repository.
 For more information, see [Creating a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository){: external}.
-1. Make sure that you have an editor of your choice to modify the deployable architecture.
-For example, Virtual Studio Code.
+1. Make sure that you have an editor of your choice to modify the deployable architecture, for example, Virtual Studio Code.
 For more information, see [Virtual Studio Code](https://code.visualstudio.com/){: external}.
 1. Make sure that you have tools of your choice to test your deployable architecture and ensure that it works.
 For example, you can use Terraform runtime, which supplies the Terraform command line.

 ## Finding a customizable deployable architecture
 {: #customize-find}

-{{site.data.keyword.cloud_notm}} provides multiple deployable architectures that you can use as-is or customize.
+{{site.data.keyword.cloud_notm}} provides multiple deployable architectures that you can use as-is or you can customize.
 To find an architecture, complete the following steps:

 1. In the [{{site.data.keyword.cloud_notm}} catalog](/catalog#reference_architecture){: external}, select a deployable architecture.
-1. Select **Review deployment options** > **Customize locally** > **Start customizing** to download a customization bundle.
+1. Download the customization bundle by selecting **Review deployment options** > **Customize locally** > **Start customizing**.

 ## Customizing the deployable architecture
 {: #customize-bundle}

-When you download the customization bundle, you receive a set of functional files that are designed to help you get started with customization.
+When you download the customization bundle, you receive a set of files that are designed to help you get started with customization.

 ### `ibm_catalog.json`
 {: #customize-JSON}

-The `ibm_catalog.json` is a manifest JSON file that is used to automatically import version information into a private catalog.
+The `ibm_catalog.json` file is a manifest JSON file that is used to automatically import version information into a private catalog.
 With a catalog manifest file, you can avoid manually entering version metadata through the console.
-To view how to set up an `ibm_catalog.json` file and the values that you can include, see [Automating the product version onboarding process to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-manifest).
+To view how to set up an `ibm_catalog.json` file and the values that you can include, see [Specifying product metadata for onboarding a product to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-manifest).

 ### `main.tf`
 {: #customize-main}